 During the afternoon of 29 March 2000, an extraordinarily large and long-lived supercell thunderstorm produced a wedge tornado south of Dauphin Island, Alabama.
-The tornado and very large- diameter hailstones were captured on video by a citizen.
-Using North American Regional Re-Analysis Data available every three hours, this presentation focuses on a short time period leading up to tornadogenesis.
+The tornado, accompanied by very largediameter hailstones, was easily seen swirling around the vortex and was captured on video by a citizen.
+Using North American Regional Re-Analysis Data (NARR) available every three hours, this presentation focuses on a short time period leading up to tornadogenesis.
 Soundings and hodographs were modified for the time and location of tornado occurrence.
-Special focus was given to the examination of meso- α scale event kinematics, the regional evolution of both thermodynamic instability and vertical wind shear parameters and observed surface outflow boundary evolution.
-The magnitude of the ambient vertical wind shear magnitude and its vertical distribution were compared to thirteen other well-documented tornado-producing supercells in the vicinity of Mobile Alabama since 1994.
+Special focus is given to the examination of meso- $\alpha$ scale event kinematics, the regional evolution of both thermodynamic instability and vertical wind shear parameters and observed surface outflow boundary evolution.
+A comparison is also made as to how this tornado's ambient vertical wind shear magnitude and vertical distribution compares to thirteen other welldocumented tornado-producing supercells in close proximity to Mobile Alabama since 1994.